prolific-digital/wp-activity/readme.md

-# WP Activity
+# WP Activity Tracker

-WP Activity is a WordPress plugin that tracks all activity that happens on your WordPress site and displays a log with user-centric details.
-It provides valuable insights into user actions, post changes, media handling, user updates, and plugin events, helping you stay informed about the activities on your website.
+The WP Activity Tracker is a powerful plugin developed by [Prolific Digital](http://prolificdigital.com) that tracks all activity that happens within your WordPress site and displays a comprehensive log with user-centric details.
+This handy tool helps you keep track of important changes, updates, and user actions on your site.

 ## Features

-- Track and log various activities happening on your WordPress site.
-- View an activity log with detailed information about user actions.
-- Monitor post changes, media additions, deletions, and updates.
-- Keep track of user registrations, updates, and deletions.
+- Tracks various activities in WordPress, including post changes, media additions/deletions, user registrations, updates, and deletions.
-- Get notified about plugin installations, activations, deactivations, and deletions.

-## Getting Started
+- Provides a log with essential details, such as the activity description, user involved, and the date it occurred.
+- Integrates seamlessly with your WordPress admin interface for easy management.

-### Installation
+## Installation

+To install the WP Activity Tracker plugin, follow these steps:

-1. Download the plugin ZIP file from [GitHub](https://github.com/prolific-digital/wp-activity/releases).
+1. Download the plugin from the [GitHub repository](https://github.com/prolific-digital/wp-activity).
-2. In your WordPress admin dashboard, navigate to "Plugins" > "Add New."
-3. Click on the "Upload Plugin" button, choose the ZIP file you downloaded, and click "Install Now."
-4. Once the plugin is installed, click "Activate" to enable it.

-### Usage
+2. Upload the plugin folder to your WordPress plugin directory (`wp-content/plugins/`).
+3. Activate the plugin through the 'Plugins' menu in your WordPress admin.

+> Please note that this plugin requires WordPress version 5.0 or higher and PHP 7.0 or higher.

+## How to Use

-WP Activity automatically starts tracking activities once it's activated.
-You can view the activity log from the WordPress admin dashboard under "Activity."
+After installing and activating the plugin, the WP Activity Tracker will automatically start recording various activities on your WordPress site.
+You can view the activity log from the 'Activity' menu in your WordPress admin panel.

-#### Activity Log

-The activity log displays a list of all recorded activities in reverse chronological order, showing the latest activity first.
-Each log entry includes the following details:

-- **Activity**: A brief description of the activity that occurred.
-- **User**: The username of the user associated with the activity.
-- **Date**: The date and time when the activity took place.
-- **ID**: The ID of the related post, media, or user (if applicable).

-#### Activity Details

-To see more detailed information about a specific activity, click on the activity's title in the activity log.
-This will take you to the "Activity Details" page, where you can find additional information about the activity.
+### Supported Activities

+- **Post Changes**: Any updates, publishing, or trashing of posts will be logged.
+- **Page Changes**: Any updates, publishing, or trashing of posts will be logged.
+- **Custom Post Type Changes**: Any updates, publishing, or trashing of posts will be logged.
+- **Media Additions/Deletions**: When media files are added or deleted, the plugin will record these actions.
+- **User Registrations**: Whenever a new user registers on your site, it will be logged.
+- **User Updates/Deletions**: Changes to user profiles or deletions of user accounts will be tracked.
+- **Plugin Activation/Deactivation**: Whenever a plugin is activated or deactivated, the WP Activity Tracker will keep you informed.

-## Support
+## Support and Contributing

-If you need any assistance or have questions about using WP Activity, you can reach out to our support team at [support@prolificdigital.com](mailto:support@prolificdigital.com).
+For support or to report any issues, please [submit an issue](https://github.com/prolific-digital/wp-activity/issues) on our GitHub repository.
+We welcome contributions from the community to further improve this plugin.
+If you have any feature additions or bug fixes, feel free to send us a pull request with a brief description of your changes.

+> Before submitting a pull request for a new feature, we encourage you to discuss it with us first to ensure it aligns with our project's direction and goals.

 ## License

-WP Activity is released under the [GNU General Public License](https://www.gnu.org/licenses/gpl-2.0.html) version 2 or later.
+This project is licensed under the GPL-3.0 License.
+For more information, please see the [LICENSE file](LICENSE).

+## Versioning

+We follow Semantic Versioning for versioning this plugin.
+You can find the available versions and releases on the [GitHub repository](https://github.com/prolific-digital/wp-activity/releases).

+Start tracking your WordPress activities with the WP Activity Tracker plugin and stay informed about your site's changes!

 ---

-Thank you for choosing WP Activity!
-We hope this plugin enhances your WordPress experience and helps you keep track of essential site activities.
+_Proudly crafted by Prolific Digital_